peridio/docs/src/docs/cli/binaries/create.md

       --hash <HASH>
           The lowercase hex encoding of the SHA256 hash of the binary's content

+      --id <ID>
+          A user provided custom UUID id for the binary database record

       --size <SIZE>
           The expected size in bytes of the binary